Your Wedding Vendor Tipping Cheat Sheet

 Protocol: Optional, based on contract

-The Standard: 10–20 percent of the liquor or food bill to be split among bartenders or waiters respectively, $1 per guest for coatroom and $1 per car for parking attendants
+The Standard: 10–20 percent of the liquor or food bill to be split among bartenders or catering staff respectively, $1 per wedding guest for coatroom and $1 per car for parking attendants

 When to Tip: Although tips are traditionally passed out at the end of the event, you could distribute them at the beginning of the evening to encourage all the workers to give you great service.